Topological Nematic Phase Transition in Kitaev Magnets Under Applied Magnetic Fields: Mean-field analysis

 where the definition of bond order parameters is

 with $\ket{\Psi_\mathrm{MF}}$ being the ground state of the MF Hamiltonian.

 We solve the MF Hamiltonian by numerical iteration.
 First, we focus on a nematic transition.
-Bond order parameter $\Delta_a$ ($a=1,\dots,6$) plays an important role for nematic transitions with rotational symmetry breaking.
+The bond order parameters $\Delta_a$ ($a=1,\dots,6$) play an important role for nematic transitions with rotational symmetry breaking.
 The Majorana nematic phase considered here is defined as a phase with a bond order in a specific direction.
 We define nematic order parameters as~\cite{Pujari2015},

 If $\Delta_1=\Delta_2=\Delta_3$ ($\Delta_4=\Delta_5=\Delta_6$), $\phi$ ($\psi$) must be 0 from the definition, but otherwise will have a nonzero value.
 In other words, $\phi$ and $\psi$ characterizes breaking of the threefold rotational symmetry.